 7. Luminous RC 25000 200AH Tubular battery

 Over the years, Luminous has become very popular as a brand in the Indian market.
-This is largely because of the wide range of its products, which can suit the different needs and budgets of customers.
+This is large because of the wide range of its products, which can suit the different needs and budgets of customers.

 Take the case of the Luminous RC 25000 200AH Tubular battery.
 It has been created keeping the price-sensitive buyer in mind.
 This economical UPS battery is made using rugged tubular plates, which makes it ideal for an average home.
 It promises high performance, requires minimum maintenance, and can withstand long and frequent power cuts.
 Moreover, the company has built a strong reputation for its service capability, whether it is provided over a phone call or onsite.

 But let’s come back to the Luminous RC 25000 200AH Tubular battery and see the features that it packs: